The extended future cover and desynchronization of sofic shifts: Terminology and notation

 The \emph{future cover} $(\mathbb K(Y),L_{\mathbb K(Y)})$ of $Y$ is the labeled graph where

 and there is a labeled arrow $F(y) \overset{a}{\to} F(y')$ in $\mathbb K(Y)$ when

-The notion of regularity of a labeled graph played a significant role in \cite{Th}, partly as a tool to characterize the future cover, and we shall need it here again.
-A labeled graph $(X_H,L_H)$ is \emph{regular} when every vertex $v \in V_H$ has the property that there is an element $z \in X_H$ such that $t_H(z_{(-\infty,-1]}) = v$ and
+The notion of regularity of a labeled graph played a significant role in \cite{Th1}, partly as a tool to characterize the future cover, and we shall need it here again.
+A labeled graph $(H,L_H)$ is \emph{regular} when every vertex $v \in V_H$ has the property that there is an element $z \in X_H$ such that $t_H(z_{(-\infty,-1]}) = v$ and

 We shall need at least two more properties that a labeled graph can have; it can be \emph{right-resolving}, as in Definition 3.3.1 of \cite{LM}, and it can be \emph{follower-separated} as in Definition 3.3.7 of \cite{LM}.
+For other notions related to subshifts that are not explained we refer also to \cite{LM}.